 Definitions

-Institutional Data -- Data that are acquired or maintained by University employees in the performance of official administrative job duties.
-Specifically excluded from the definition of Institutional Data are: personal medical, psychiatric, or psychological data for both employees and patients seen at University Hospitals or Clinics; notes and records that are the personal property of individuals in the University community; research notes, data, and materials; and instructional notes and materials.
+Institutional Data -- Data that are acquired or maintained by University functional areas in the performance of official administrative job duties.
+Specifically excluded from the definition of Institutional Data are: personal medical, psychiatric, or psychological data for both employees and patients seen at University Hospitals or Clinics; notes and records that are the personal property of individuals in the University community; research notes, data, and materials; instructional notes and materials; and otherwise restricted by institutional policy or State or Federal guidelines.

 Information -- For the purpose of this policy, Information is Institutional Data that is grouped and/or organized for use in a context required by Data Users.
 For example, student Institutional Data may be grouped and organized to provide Information in the form of enrollment reports or other contextual information required by Data Users.